benjaminparry/benjaminparry.github.io/_posts/writing/2019-08-19-practical-tips-in-running-your-first-diary-study-pt-1.md

 ## Evaluating tools

 Having a reliable and easy-to-use tool for submitting and analysing diary entries is fundamental to a successful diary study.
-We recommend investigating the options available long before your study begins.
+I recommend investigating the options available long before your study begins.

 There are many digital diary study tools on the market, most of which offer a free trial or a demo.
-We highly recommend setting up a 1:1 call to run through the software and answer any questions you might have.
+I highly recommend setting up a 1:1 call to run through the software and answer any questions you might have.
 Many have an example project to run through that will give you a feel for the study setup, entry monitoring and analysis features on offer.
 This is also your opportunity to talk about pricing if you are on a restricted budget.

-We’d advise getting your hands on a trial version and running a pilot study with your internal team.
+I’d advise getting your hands on a trial version and running a pilot study with your internal team.
 Doing this helps to weed out any problems you or your participants might have.
 You might want to consider:

 * **Participant onboarding** and app setup.
 How many hoops do your participants need to jump through to get started?
 Are participants able to get setup unaided?
 * **Diary study entry submission.** What is the experience like for the participant submitting entries?
 Does it allow for structured tasks and open entries?